 - Best bouquets to send your crush

 - Other ways to show your affection

 - Is Sending Anonymous Flowers Cute or Creepy?

 - What Kind of Flowers do Women Like?

 - What is the Most Romantic Flower?

 - How Many Roses to Give a Girl

 The Etiquette of Sending Flowers to Your Crush

 There is nothing wrong with sending flowers to someone toward whom you have romantic feelings.
 However, unless you are fairly sure that your crush reciprocates these feelings, sending flowers can create an awkward situation.
-What if you send the flowers anonymously and your crush can’t figure out who sent them?
-What if you put your crush in a position where they feel they can’t respond to your gesture without hurting your feelings?
-These scenarios are just a few examples of what can happen if you send flowers without considering the ramifications.
+Keep these three tips in mind to ensure you follow the etiquette of sending flowers to a crush.

 As for sending anonymous flowers to your crush, it can be a playful, romantic thing to do if the recipient will know immediately who sent them.
 If you have a crush on a girl who you have only talked to once or twice, anonymously sending her flowers might only succeed in making her worry that she has a stalker or unwanted admirer.